dovetail-lab/fabric-operation/README.md

 ## Prepare Kubernetes namespace

-This step is necessary only if you use Kubernetes.
-So, skip it when `docker-compose` is used.
+This step assumes that you use Kubernetes of the `Docker Desktop` on Mac.
+If you plan to use `docker-compose`, skip to the end of this instruction on [Non-Mac Users](#non-mac-users).

 ```bash
 cd ./namespace